 Below are the purposes of each column.
 Columns that have “Required” means that you need to fill them out or delete the row if you do not need that row.
-Columns that have “Optional” means that these columns are optional, and you may fill them out only if you want to or as required by your custom chart of accounts framework.
+Columns that have “Optional” means that these columns are optional, and you may fill them out only if you want to or as required by your custom Business Financial Template framework.

 Optional columns must be present in the file, but the values may be left blank

 TYPE_ID (Required): This identifies what type of account each row is.
 ASSET, LIABILITY, EQUITY, REVENUE, or EXPENSE.

 HEADER (Required): This is the name of the row and this is the text that will be shown for that account.